CBS holds an annual meeting without Les Moonves at the helm

-On Tuesday, the CBS shareholders meeting takes place against the backdrop of protesters demanding that the media company deny any severance payout to Moonves, who was ousted as CEO on Sept.
+On Tuesday, the CBS shareholders meeting took place against the backdrop of a dozen protesters from the feminist groups NOW-NYC and UltraViolet demanding that the company deny any severance payout to Moonves, who was ousted as CEO on Sept.
 9 after multiple allegations of sexual misconduct.

-At stake is his $120 million exit package, conditioned on the results of an investigation into Moonves' conduct.
-The company's board of directors hired two law firms in August to investigate the allegations, and the report is expected to be presented to the board by a Jan.
+The meeting wrapped up in less than 30 minutes, with shareholders voting to elect six new board members and re-elect five others.
+The board's first major task will be to decide on Moonves' $120 million exit package, conditioned on the results of a company investigation into his conduct.
+The board hired two law firms in August to investigate the allegations, and the report is expected to be presented to the board by a Jan.
 31 deadline, although it could come much sooner.

 According to a New York Times article published last week, a draft of the investigators' report lists additional allegations of sexual misconduct against Moonves and finds that he lied to company lawyers and otherwise obstructed their investigation.
 If true, that narrative almost certainly dooms a significant payout for Moonves.
 An attorney for Moonves has said the executive denies the misconduct allegations and has cooperated fully with the company's investigations.

-"I think they want to make sure that they look like they're taking the report seriously and that they're going to do something to change the culture there," said Neil Macker, senior equity analyst at Morningstar, speaking of the board members who shareholders will vote to install at Tuesday's annual meeting.
+"I think they want to make sure that they look like they're taking the report seriously and that they're going to do something to change the culture there," said Neil Macker, senior equity analyst at Morningstar, speaking of the board members shareholders voted to install Tuesday.
 "If the reports we saw last week are true about the conduct there, they'll want to show that the company is trying to put the framework in place to make sure these types of things don't happen again."

-Six board members were replaced on Moonves' departure, while five others remained.
-Key CBS executives have also departed after Moonves, including longtime corporate communications head Gil Schwartz and "60 Minutes" executive producer Jeff Fager.
+Six of 11 board members were replaced on Moonves' departure.
+Key CBS executives have also followed Moonves out, including longtime corporate communications head Gil Schwartz and "60 Minutes" executive producer Jeff Fager.

 But some analysts say the company hasn't gone far enough to clean house.
 "The problem with CBS is it's clear there was a lot of poor corporate governance and behavior.
 The new board literally needs to drain the swamp," said Richard Greenfield, media and tech analyst for BTIG.

-The CBS board's compensation committee last April praised Moonves' "outstanding leadership" and "stellar reputation" in a company filing with the Securities and Exchange Commission that appears in the shareholder proxy for Tuesday's meeting.
+The CBS board's compensation committee last April praised Moonves' "outstanding leadership" and "stellar reputation" in a company filing with the Securities and Exchange Commission that appeared in the shareholder proxy for Tuesday's meeting.

 "During 2017, Mr. Moonves continued to demonstrate outstanding leadership in driving the Company's execution on key strategic initiatives," according to the filing included in the Nov.
 16 proxy statement.